-A student who has a documented disability must contact the Counselor for Students with Disabilities prior to testing to make arrangements for any necessary accommodations on any TSI Assessment.
+A student who has a documented disability must contact the Counselor for Students with Disabilities prior to testing to make arrangements for any necessary accommodations on the TSIA.
 Documentation of the disability is required.

 LC Testing Guidelines for the Texas Success Initiative for the Fall 2013 Semester